dtaco/mad-libs-simple/README.md

 1. mad-libs-simple.py : This is a basic madlibs projects using concatenation.

-2. secret-number-game.py : Simple number guessing game using 'random' package and basic functionality.
+2. secret-number-game.py : Simple number guessing game using 'random' package and a stack of basic guessing functions.
+Choose for the computer to guess your number or guess the computer's number.